sefcom/greenhouse/MINIKUBE.md

-1) Install minikube as per https://minikube.sigs.k8s.io/docs/start/
+1) Install minikube as per https://minikube.sigs.k8s.io/docs/start

-Make sure you have kubectl installed, or use the built-in `minikube kubectl`
+Make sure you have kubectl installed (as per https://kubernetes.io/docs/reference/kubectl/), or use the built-in `minikube kubectl`

-2) run minikube
+2) run minikube.

-minikube start --memory 32768 --cpus 4

 We recommend ensuring you have ~4gb of memory and 0.5 cpus per Greenhouse pod intended to run at minimum.

+`minikube start --memory 32768 --cpus 4`

+Note: we have observed errors that occur when minikube uses docker as the primary device while docker has not been configured to run as root.
+Please ensure you have a working installation of minikube before proceeding with the rest of the steps.

 3) setup the minikube environment

-./minikube_setup.sh
+`./minikube_setup.sh`

-this builds the Greenhouse image directly inside the minikube environment.
+this builds the Greenhouse image directly inside the minikube environment and mounts the k8 directory which will contain our samples and results.
+Keep this process alive until you are done - ctr+c to exit will automatically clean up the rest of the environment.

 You may also build the image locally, then pull/transfer the image into the minikube environment instead.
+Note that if you do this, you will still need to mount the k8 and dev directories as per the `minikube_setup.sh` script.

 4) setup your targets.
 This is done by copying targets of interest into the `samplesfull` folder inside the `k8` folder and generating a corresponding `targets.list` file.
-Targets should be placed in `samplesfull` in the form `samplesfull/<BRAND>/<TARGETFILE>` for example, `samplesfull/asus/FW_BLUECAVE_300438446630`
+Targets should be placed in `samplesfull` in the form `samplesfull/<BRAND>/<TARGETFILE>` for example, `samplesfull/asus/FW_BLUECAVE_300438446630.zip`

-Once the firmware samples have been placed, use the helper script provided to generate a targets.list file based on the contents of the `samplesfull` folder.
+Once the firmware samples have been placed, use the helper script provided to generate a `targets.list` file based on the contents of the `samplesfull` folder.

-./gen_targets.sh <path-to-samplesfull-folder>
+`./gen_targets.sh <path-to-samplesfull-folder>`

-A sample `targets.list` has been provided, along with the `full.list` file that was used for our original experiment on 7,140 firmware samples.
+An example list `examples.list` has been provided, along with the `full.list` file that was used for our original experiment on 7,140 firmware samples.

 5) prepare the .yaml file